 Praise, encouragement, and demonstrated affection may all help ease the concerns of children who are reluctant to trust a stepparent or who are worried that a biological parent might come to love them less.
 Parents may also wish to reassure their children that they will answer any questions and discuss any feelings the children might have.

 Some families may also find it beneficial to attend therapy as a family.
 Counseling both before a remarriage that will result in a blended family and during the transition process may help ease the tensions that often arise in newly blended families.

 Family therapy is often an effective way for a blended family to work through the issues that each member brings to the new family.
 Family members can expect to attend most sessions as a group, though the therapist may also schedule separate, supplemental sessions with each child and with one or both parents.
 There are many approaches to family counseling, though most are linked to family systems therapy, which views the family as a system and each member's role as being directly informed by the functioning of the family system.
-Other approaches include family constellation therapy and family attachment narrative therapy.
+Other approaches include family attachment narrative therapy.

 Parents face the challenge of sorting out their new roles and setting boundaries with regards to parenting, discipline, financial obligations, and time.
 Family therapy can help address these issues, and a therapy session also provides a platform for each member to voice his or her feelings in a respectful way.
 Children can express their fears and concerns and, through therapy, come to a better understanding about their place within the new family unit and may be reassured about their parent's continued love and affection for them.
 Parents might also learn ways to maintain a healthy relationship with their children while building a new and loving bond with their spouse and stepchildren.